 - Finding it difficult to concentrate.

-- Not wanting to speak, see or spend time with others.
+- Not wanting to spend time with others.

 - Feeling sad or low, or becoming more tearful than usual.

 - Being more likely to get physical health problems, such as having a cold.

 Set and keep to a schedule as much as possible

 The more change that’s happening, the more important it can become to stick to a regular routine.
 Having some things that are predictable in your time can create a sense of stability and help you feel more in control.

 Planning activities that make you feel happy, connected to others, and give a sense of achievement can help to boost your mood.

 Exposure to light is important during the shorter daylight hours.
 Getting more light can help improve symptoms of seasonal affective disorder (SAD).
 You could try using a light box to help with this – this is lamp that mimics natural light.